Helping a friend

 To encourage more students to be proactive during emergency situations, NJCU developed a Medical Amnesty Policy.
 Under this policy, students who act to help fellow students experiencing emergencies, would reduce the penalty for offenses such as underage drinking.
 The policy includes a set of guidelines that students need to follow to lessen the disciplinary impact.

 Experimentation with Alcohol

-Helping someone you think is drinking at a risky level
+Helping someone you think is drinking excessively

-Be informed - It is a good idea to have a general knowledge of some of the dangers of drinking alcohol to excess and how to drink at a low-risk level.
-By doing this you are more able to stick to the facts when talking with your friend.
-Also, know the facts!
-Present the person with detailed facts about how his/her drinking has caused problems.
+Be informed: Make sure you have a general knowledge of some of the dangers of drinking alcohol to excess and how to drink at a low-risk level.
+By doing this, you can stick to the facts when talking with your friend.
+Speaking of the facts, know the facts!
+Present the person with detailed facts about how their drinking has caused problems.

 What to do if someone says they have a problem

 Acknowledging a problem with alcohol is a big step for the person with the problem.
 If someone has come to you saying they have a problem, you can assist them by finding out what help is available in your local area.
 The NJCU Health and Wellness Center, a local doctor, counselor, hospital, or community health center can help.

 Looking after yourself

 Sometimes it is sensible to seek help and advice yourself if someone's behavior, due to an alcohol or drug problem, is impacting your life negatively.
 You may feel overly anxious or protective of the person with a problem, or their behavior towards you may be threatening or violent.
 Sometimes, you may get so concerned over someone else's alcohol consumption that you may not be looking after yourself.